Challenge

 Targets

-FY2024 Zero lost-time accidents (as well as non-lost-time accidents)
+FY2025 zero lost-time accidents (as well as non-lost-time accidents)

 Work to assess occupational health and safety conditions in the workplace based on frequency and severity rates of lost-time and non-lost-time accidents, details of fire outbreaks, and other data, to improve the work environment and reduce risks.

-Responsible executive (as of April 2024)
+Responsible executive (as of April 2025)

-Corporate Officer and Vice President of Quality Assurance, Environment & Safety Headquarters
+Senior Corporate Officer and Vice President of Quality Assurance, Environment & Safety Headquarters

-Organizational responsibilities (as of April 2024)
+Organizational responsibilities (as of April 2025)

 At the joint labor-management Company-wide Safety and Health Meeting, annual policies, targets, and plans for occupational health and safety are decided and plan progress is evaluated and improved.
 The results are reported to the Sustainability Committee.